 The standard model in (1) assumes that consumers are on average correct about the distribution of the states $p(s_t)$.
-Experiments suggest instead that consumers have systematically incorrect beliefs $\tilde{p}(s_t)$ in at least three ways: (1) Overconfidence.
-Consumers overestimate their performance in tasks requiring ability, including the precision of their information; (2) Law of Small Numbers.
-Consumers expect small samples to exhibit large-sample statistical properties; and (3) Projection Bias.
+Experiments suggest instead that consumers have systematically incorrect beliefs $\tilde{p}(s_t)$ in at least three ways: (i) Overconfidence.
+Consumers over-estimate their performance in tasks requiring ability, including the precision of their information; (ii) Law of Small Numbers.
+Consumers expect small samples to exhibit large-sample statistical properties; (iii) Projection Bias.
 Consumers project their current preferences onto future periods.